QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 The accuracy is now ``1E-7``.
 If you change the parameter to :math:`\omega = 1.2`, the accuracy further increases to ``1E-9``.

-This technique is a common with iterative methods:  sometimes adding a dampening or relaxation parameter by counterintuitively speed up the convergence process.
+This technique is a common with iterative methods:  frequently adding a dampening or relaxation parameter will counterintuitively speed up the convergence process.

-Note: stationary iterative methods are not always used directly, but are sometimes used as a "smoothing" step (e.g. running 5-10 times) prior to using other Krylov methods.
+**Note:** the stationary iterative methods are not always used directly, but are sometimes used as a "smoothing" step (e.g. running 5-10 times) prior to using other Krylov methods.

 Krylov Methods
 ===============

-A more commonly used set of iterative methods are based on `Krylov subspaces <https://en.wikipedia.org/wiki/Krylov_subspace>`_ which involve iterating on the :math:`A` matrix and orthogonalizing to ensure the resulting iteration is not too collinear.
+A more commonly used set of iterative methods are based on `Krylov subspaces <https://en.wikipedia.org/wiki/Krylov_subspace>`_ which involve iterating the :math:`A^k x` matrix-vector product, and orthogonalizing to ensure the resulting iteration is not too collinear.

 The prototypical Krylov method is `Conjugate Gradient <https://en.wikipedia.org/wiki/Conjugate_gradient_method>`_, which requires the :math:`A` matrix to be symmetric and positive definite.